airnativeextensions/nativeextensions-documentation/docs/firebase/performance/add-the-extension.md

 - `com.google.android.providers.gsf.permission.READ_GSERVICES`
 - `com.google.android.providers.gsf.permission.WRITE_GSERVICES`

-You will also need to add the `FirebasePerfProvider`.
+You will also need to add the `FirebasePerfProvider` and data transport additions below.
 You must replace `APPLICATION_PACKAGE` with your AIR application's Java package name, something like `air.com.distriqt.test`.
 Generally this is your AIR application id prefixed by `air.` unless you have specified no air flair in your build options.

 For example: